 (E) Failure to Pay Child Support, Spousal Maintenance, or Attorney’s Fees and Expenses.
-In an action for failure to pay child support, spousal maintenance, or attorney fees and expenses, the opposing party must file with the Court the required financial affidavit and provide a copy to the applicant’s attorney, or if self-represented, the applicant, within the time provided by Pima County Local Rule 3.5.
-The documents listed below must not be filed with the Clerk of the Court or attached to any papers filed with the Clerk of the Court, but must be provided to the other party.
+In an action to enforce an order to pay child support, spousal maintenance, or attorney fees and expenses, the documents listed below must not be filed with the Clerk of the Court or attached to any papers filed with the Clerk of the Court, but must be provided to the other party.
 The opposing party must also provide the applicant’s attorney, or if self-represented, the applicant, copies of the following documents but must not file the documents with the Clerk of the Court:

 (1) That party’s most recently filed federal and state income tax returns, with all schedules;